The Eleanor Crosses

 The castles of Scotland are tangible evidence of the country’s evolution from violent feudalism towards a more settled and centralised nation state.
 David C. Weinczok explores a land of hill forts, towerhouses and châteaux.

-Since the revolution, French history has been marked by moments that promise progress but end in bitter failure.
-The election of the Popular Front in 1936 was one such example, says Jonathan Fenby.
+French history since the revolution has been marked by promises of progress that end in bitter failure.
+The election of Léon Blum’s Popular Front in 1936 was one such example.

 Walatta Petros was a woman feared even by kings.
 Wendy Laura Belcher tells the story of the Ethiopian saint, her relationships with centuries of monarchs and the stories of the miracles she performed.